Energy bills are still doing their best impression of a horror film, so it makes sense to know exactly which appliances are rinsing your electricity.

 - Which Appliances Use the Most Energy?

-The rising cost of energy has become a significant concern for both the public and UK Government.
+The rising cost of energy has become a significant concern for both the public and the UK Government.
 Recent figures from the Office for National Statistics (ONS) show that approximately 13% of households are now in fuel poverty, highlighting the growing financial strain on many families.

 But what can you do about it?
 Simply changing your habits without understanding your energy usage won’t necessarily save you money.